FDA approves Vertex cystic fibrosis drug, shares jump

 The approval of a second major revenue generator could make Vertex even more attractive as a takeover target to large drugmakers desperate for new medicines that can make up for lost sales as key products face generic competition.

-(Reporting by Anna Yukhananov in Washington and Bill Berkrot in New York; Editing by Gunna Dickson, Maureen Bavdek and Matthew Lewis)
+(Reporting by Anna Yukhananov in Washington and Bill Berkrot in New York; Editing by Gunna Dickson and Maureen Bavdek)